EdoardoCostantini/mi-hd/notes/methods.md

 		* IVs: continuous, dichotomous, multinomial, ordinal, mixed;
 		* DVs: continuous, dichotomous, ordinal.
 	* Limitations:
-		* currently this apporach does not support multinomial outcome variables because the paper does not specify how to do it and the way I perform a multinomial logistic regression with lasso penality will provide different active sets (variable selection) for each baseline category logit, meaning that I cannot use it for variable selection in a straightforward
+		* currently this apporach does not support multinomial outcome vairables because the paper does not specify how to do it and the way I perform a multinomial logistic regression with lasso penality will provide different active sets (variable selection) for each baseline category logit, meaning that I cannot use it for variable selection in a straightforward